A Driver – An Employee or an Independent Contractor?

-It is also important to make sure that it doesn’t look to the employer like that additional leave you request is indefinite.
+It is also important to make sure that it doesn’t look to the employer as if that additional leave you request after your FMLA leave is expired is indefinite and you have no idea when you even anticipate to be able to return to work with or without restrictions.
 This is because under the law the employer doesn’t have to provide additional medical leave, if you don’t even have an estimated date of return to work, or if it reasonably appears to the employer like you will not be able to return to work at all.
 Therefore, when you submit a request for additional medical leave, make sure that it includes your anticipated date of return.
 You will have separate opportunities to extend that leave further later, if necessary, but your medical leave documentation should always have an expiration date.

 Workplace Defamation Claims in California – the Basics

 Defamation claims (i.e. slander and libel) arising out of false accusations at workplace can be powerful claims that can be brought along with other wrongful termination and discrimination claims or as separate slander/libel claims.
 Not everyone can relate to being sexually harassed, discriminated because of race or disability or retaliated against at work, but most people can relate to the pain and frustration of being accused of something bad that they haven’t done, especially if it leads to a serious damage to their career and professional reputation and to being fired.

 Below are four basic questions you should ask yourself to determine whether you might have a legitimate claim before you even contact an attorney to discuss the possibility of bringing a defamation lawsuit against your employer:

 1. Is the Defamatory Statement a Statement of Fact or an Opinion?